By Rebecca Honig and Francoise Lartigue, ParentPowered curriculum & content

 We know from research that when families are under duress it can be harder to comprehend information and remember it.
 Research shows that images can make it easier to recall information, so we created weekly tag lines, which combine an image with the theme of the week.

 These tag lines, which come at the start of every week, help orient families to what we are covering.
 They can highlight a strategy or provide a mantra to make the message sticky.
-These tags also allow families to quickly search for a strategy that worked well for them, whether it’s a calm down strategy that they want to use again with their child or a self care routine that they found helpful.
+These tags also allow families to quickly search for a strategy that worked well for them, whether it’s a calm down strategy that they want to use again with their child or a parent self care routine that they found helpful.

 Connecting Families to Community Resources